 Repeat the process in looking for the reason why the decay is happening.
 It might be time-consuming, but pinpointing the decay in your site will help you create a solid strategy to address the issues.

-Understanding why content decay has been happening on your site is vital to optimize your website and drive more traffic into it.
+Understanding why content decay has been happening on your site is vital to optimizing your website and driving more traffic into it.
 You might also spot content that hasn’t decayed yet but can use a boost.